 This software generates a light curve of a binary system which is caused by the photometric beaming.
 For more details see arXiv:0708.2100.
 You can set up any configuration of a binary system seen from Earth.

-The software was written in Python 3.4.
-To install it, please type from the command line:
+To install the package please type from the command line:

 $ sudo pip3 install bidobe

 $ git clone https://github.com/pbrus/binary-doppler-beaming $ cd binary-doppler-beaming $ sudo python3 setup.py install